 Computational science complements theory and experimental observation, and can lead in areas where neither is available.
 Computation plays an essential role in Energy Sciences with imaging, data analysis and simulation for applications ranging from nuclear to solar and wind energy.
 We envision that computational methods in areas of multi-scale/multi-physics modeling and uncertainty quantification will help shape research frontiers in Energy research.
-This four-day conference on Frontiers in Computational Physics will provide an international forum for sharing experiences and knowledge on advanced models and computational techniques for Energy systems.
+This three day conference on Frontiers in Computational Physics will provide an international forum for sharing experiences and knowledge on advanced models and computational techniques for Energy systems.

 Computational methods in:

 Abstracts for oral and poster presentations are invited on the conference topics and should be submitted using the online abstract submission system.
 Cross-disciplinary approaches are highly solicited.

 Professor Petros Koumoutsakos, ETH Zurich, Switzerland

 Remi Abgrall, University of Zurich, Switzerland